 Some good news is that research shows that 90% of individuals “naturally recover” from a traumatic event, meaning that their PTSD symptoms dissipate over time.
 It is not exactly known why some individuals recover more quickly than others, but one theory is that those individuals who recover do not “avoid” the trauma.
 That is, they do not avoid thinking about it, talking about it (which is suggested, with a trained mental health professional), and expressing natural emotions related to the assault.
 Conversely, avoidance is known to be the most significant factor that creates, prolongs, and intensifies trauma-reaction or PTSD symptoms.

 Unhelpful Ways of Coping

 Making the decision to not report a sexual assault may temporarily help you to believe you are “fine,” in control of yourself and the situation, or that you are not too bothered by what occurred.
 Making the decision to not seek professional mental health treatment may also help to temporarily reinforce these desired beliefs.
-While these are understandable acts of demonstrating resiliency to yourself (and perhaps others), these actions unfortunately do not work to actually relieve you of the psychological distress that is likely to follow.
-This is because sexual assaults are traumatic, and pretending it does not exist does not change the fact that it happened.
+While these are understandable acts of demonstrating resiliency to yourself (and perhaps others), these actions, unfortunately, do not work to actually relieve you of the psychological distress that is likely to follow.

 Some readers may be thinking, “well, I’ve managed what happened to me well and I am fine” or “I got past it.”
 It is possible that you may feel that way—albeit temporarily.
 Very often when individuals forego trauma treatment, they may temporarily feel a lot better and not even think about what happened too often.
 This effect may even last for several years.

-However, all unfinished psychological business eventually catches up and can create significant distress in your life.
+However, unfinished psychological business can create significant distress in your life.